amandajackson21/DoggieDuty/README.md

 ## Product Spec

+- [x] User can see login and sign up screen
+- [x] Parse backend set up
+- [x] User can see all view controllers, but not yet functional
 - [ ] User can view feed of recent pet activity
 - [ ] User can post new update to pet activity
 - [ ] User can enter pet name and picture for multiple animals